 X-LiteSpeed-Cache: hit

-This was one of those cases where the numbers speak for themselves.
-Same WordPress site, same backend API, same database — just swapping Apache for OpenLiteSpeed with LiteSpeed Cache gave us a 5-8x performance improvement across the board.
+Same WordPress site, same backend API, same database.
+Swapping Apache for OpenLiteSpeed with LiteSpeed Cache produced a 5 to 8x improvement across the board.

-The only remaining bottleneck is the backend API averaging 2.33s response times, which is the next thing to tackle.
-But the web server swap alone already made a massive difference.
+The remaining bottleneck is the backend API at 2.33s average, which is next on the list.
+But the web server swap alone did most of the work.